itflow-org/itflow/SECURITY.md

 If you have discovered a security issue, please **[report it](https://github.com/itflow-org/itflow/security/advisories/new)** to us in as much detail as possible, so we can fix it.

 You should expect to receive an initial acknowledgement within 72 hours.
 If you don't receive any feedback, we may have missed the initial email from GitHub (we're human!).
-Please raise a private forum discussion with johnny and wrongecho quoting ONLY the assigned GHSA ref.
+Please raise a forum discussion quoting ONLY the assigned GHSA ref.